 - Use data to drive your instruction

 - Manage your reading workshop

 Just click here to sign up, and we’ll get started right away!

 Want more tips to make teaching less stressful?
 Sign up for the Teach Without Tears newsletter below, and join our private Facebook group to ask all your questions.

 What Do You Think?

-Do you do reading workshop in your classroom?
+Do you use reading workshop in your classroom?
 What tips do you have for making it run smoothly?

 Let me know in the comments below.

-Plan the four key components of your reading workshop on this editable planning template!
+Plus, plan the 4 key parts of your reading workshop with this editable planning template.